 Let me just preface this with saying that making a tutorial is a LOT of work.
 I should probably have written this as a pattern.
 Thank you to all of you who continue to make tutorials and give us so many wonderful ideas to inspire our creativity.

 This is a tutorial for a handbag lined with LOTS of pockets inside.
 I have made this same version in several different heights and widths.
-I took pictures with the taller version, and I will give you the changes at the end to make it the same size as my red bag.
+I took pictures with the taller version, and I will give you the changes at the end to make it the same size

 Cut fabric as follows: